Legality of euthanasia: Uruguay

 In October 2025, with the approval of the so-called Dignified Death Bill, Uruguay recognised the right of mentally sound adults in the terminal stage of an incurable and irreversible disease to request euthanasia to be administered by a doctor on their behalf, this procedure is known as active euthanasia.

 Any patient who requests to be euthanized will first need to get a doctor's counsel and approval, and then that of a second doctor independent of the first one or a medical board in case of disagreement between the first two.
 The patient will then undergo another interview, and finally, they will have to ratify their decision before two witnesses at least one of whom shall not receive any financial benefit due to the death of the declarant.

 The physician and other members of the healthcare may validly object to their services under the figure of conscientious objector.
 In such a case, the healthcare institution will determine who should replace them, always ensuring the provision of the service.

 Asia and Oceania

 Australia

-All Australian states have passed laws allowing voluntary assisted dying (as it is known in Australia), which allow physician-assisted suicide where a person suffers a medical condition that is advanced, incurable, irreversible, causes intolerable suffering, and will cause the person's death in the next six months, or 12 months for neurodegenerative disorders.
+All Australian states and territories have passed laws allowing voluntary assisted dying (as it is known in Australia), which allow physician-assisted suicide where a person suffers a medical condition that is advanced, incurable, irreversible, causes intolerable suffering, and will cause the person's death in the next six months, or 12 months for neurodegenerative disorders.

 Victoria was the first to do so; its law, the Voluntary Assisted Dying Act 2017, came into effect in June 2019, with Western Australia passing a similar law in December 2019.
 The final state in Australia to pass laws allowing voluntary assisted dying was New South Wales in May 2022.
 Before the introduction of such laws, charges had on rare occasions been laid for aiding and abetting the suicide of others.

 Voluntary assisted dying schemes have come into in the following states: